leafac/latex-dissertation-template-for-the-johns-hopkins-university/README.md

 Then, we set the page style for the title page as `empty`, which hides the page number (though the page still counts toward the page count).

-Finally, we use `\clearpage` so that the following material starts on a new page.
-(This isn’t strictly necessary because the following material is a `\chapter{}`, which already starts on a new page, but it’s a good measure to use `\clearpage` nonetheless.)
+Finally, we use the `\clearpage` command so that the following material starts on a new page.
+(This isn’t strictly necessary because the following material is a `\chapter{}`, which already starts on a new page, but it’s a good measure to use the `\clearpage` command nonetheless.)

 ```latex
 \chapter{Abstract}